 12. Termination.
-In addition to any other available rights or remedies, (i) Client may, in its sole discretion, elect to terminate this Agreement upon and after the breach by CS365 of the warranty set forth in Section 6.2 for three (3) consecutive calendar months (computed and subject to the exceptions as set forth in Exhibit C) or the material breach by CS365 of the warranty set forth in Section 6.3 or Section 6.4, and (ii) CS365 may, in its sole discretion, elect to terminate this Agreement upon and after (a) Client’s failure to make timely payment in full of any Charges; (b) any breach or noncompliance by Client of any of the provisions of this Agreement; (c) any change in control of Client or attempted or purported assignment of Client’s rights to the Service or any component thereof without CS365’s prior written consent (which shall not be unreasonably withheld); or (d) Client’s failure to continue to function as a going concern or to operate in the ordinary course of business.
+In addition to any other available rights or remedies, (i) Client may, in its sole discretion, elect to terminate this Agreement upon and after the breach by CS365 of the warranty set forth in Section 6.2 for three (3) consecutive calendar months (computed and subject to the exceptions as set forth in the Service Level Agreement) or the material breach by CS365 of the warranty set forth in Section 6.3 or Section 6.4, and (ii) CS365 may, in its sole discretion, elect to terminate this Agreement upon and after (a) Client’s failure to make timely payment in full of any Charges; (b) any breach or noncompliance by Client of any of the provisions of this Agreement; (c) any change in control of Client or attempted or purported assignment of Client’s rights to the Service or any component thereof without CS365’s prior written consent (which shall not be unreasonably withheld); or (d) Client’s failure to continue to function as a going concern or to operate in the ordinary course of business.
 Further, (A) this Agreement may be terminated by either party immediately upon notice to the other in the event that the other party shall commit an act of bankruptcy within the meaning of the federal bankruptcy laws, or bankruptcy, receivership, insolvency, reorganization, dissolution, liquidation or other similar proceedings shall be instituted by or against a party and (B) this Agreement shall automatically terminate (without liability to CS365) upon the expiration or termination of any lease, sublease, license, contract, agreement or instrument of CS365’s with any third party in connection with the Services.

 13. Consequences of Default and Termination